KentoNishi/WSL-GUI/readme.md

 ![admin](images/message.png)

 7. You are good to go!
-Open a new WSL window, and try opening a graphical application.
+Open a new WSL window, and try launching a graphical application.

 ## About
 ### What is Xming?